sourmash-bio/sourmash/doc/command-line.md

 The sourmash `tax` or `taxonomy` commands integrate taxonomic information into the results of `sourmash gather`.
-All `tax` commands require a properly formatted `taxonomy` csv file that corresponds to the database used for `gather`.
-For supported databases (e.g. GTDB, NCBI), we provide these files, but they can also be generated for user-generated databases.
+All `tax` commands require one or more properly formatted `taxonomy` csv files that correspond to the database(s) used for `gather`.
+Note that if using multiple databases, the `gather` needs to have been conducted against all desired databases within the same `gather` command (we cannot combine separate `gather` runs for the same query).
+For supported databases (e.g. GTDB, NCBI), we provide taxonomy csv files, but they can also be generated for user-generated databases.
 For more information, see [databases](databases.md).

-These commands rely upon the fact that `gather` provides both the total fraction of the query matched to each database matched, as well as a non-overlapping `f_unique_to_query` which is the fraction of the query uniquely matched to each reference genome.
+`tax` commands rely upon the fact that `gather` provides both the total fraction of the query matched to each database matched, as well as a non-overlapping `f_unique_to_query`, which is the fraction of the query uniquely matched to each reference genome.
 The `f_unique_to_query` for any reference match will always be between (0% of query matched) and 1 (100% of query matched), and for a query matched to multiple references,